psychopy/workshops/source/3days/general/builderAndCode.rst

 Using code as arguments allows us to easily make stimuli 'dynamic' (i.e. things change their attributes in time).

-Try adding a mouse component and a simple polygon to a routine to present for 5 seconds. set the position of your polygon to be mouse.getPos()
+e.g. our shape that tracked the mouse by setting the shape position to be mouse.getPos()

 .. nextslide::